perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 * **Grafana**: select Grafana instance
 * **Dashboard name**: Select Grafana dashboard
 * **Dashboard label**: Add descriptive label, e.g. "Host metrics webserver 1"
-* **Variables**: If the Grafana dashboard has [templating values](https://grafana.com/docs/grafana/latest/reference/templating/), set variables and one or more values.
+* **Variables**: If the Grafana dashboard has [templating variables](https://grafana.com/docs/grafana/next/variables/#templates-and-variables), select variables and set one or more values.

 ## Service Level Indicators

-When one or more Grafana dashboard have been linked to the test runs, it is possible to select metrics from these dashboards as `Service Level Indicators`.
+When one or more Grafana dashboards have been linked to the test runs, it is possible to select metrics from these dashboards as `Service Level Indicators`.

 ---